AhmedFatrah2001/qa_healthcare/README.md

 # Medical QA Server

-A simple Flask-based server that provides answers to medical questions using Sentence-BERT for semantic search.
-This project includes functionality to precompute and save question embeddings for faster response times.
+A Flask-based server that provides answers to medical questions using combined embeddings from two Sentence-BERT models: `all-MiniLM-L6-v2` (general-purpose) and `BioBERT` (domain-specific for biomedical texts).
+This approach enhances the accuracy of semantic search by leveraging complementary strengths of the models.

 ## Features

+- Combines embeddings from `all-MiniLM-L6-v2` and `BioBERT` for richer semantic representations.
-- Precomputes and saves embeddings for predefined questions.
+- Precomputes and saves combined embeddings for predefined questions to ensure fast response times.
-- Flask API endpoint to answer questions.
+- Flask API endpoint to answer questions dynamically.
-- Uses Sentence-BERT (`all-MiniLM-L6-v2`) for efficient semantic similarity.
+- Ideal for medical-related query answering systems.

 ---